michalkmet/xp-waiting-room/NOTES.md

 - ✅ UAT1.1: When given [], it should throw an exception
 - ✅ UAT1.2: When given true, it should throw an exception
 - ✅ UAT1.3: When given 0, it should throw an exception
-- 🚧 UAT1.4: When given 1, it should throw an exception
+- ✅ UAT1.4: When given 1, it should throw an exception

+Story 2: When user pass higher number than 2, it should return the last patient's chair number
+- ✅ UAT2.1: When user pass 2, it should return 2
+- ⚠ UAT2.2: When user pass 3, it should return 2
+- ⚠ UAT2.3: When user pass 4, it should return 3
+- ⚠ UAT2.4: When user pass 5, it should return 4